apmckinlay/natureapp/insects/cloudsulf.md

 Clouded Sulphurs can be found in open areas and are particularly common in fields with **alfalfa** and **clover**.
 The **caterpillars** are green with a dark stripe down their back and light stripes on their sides.

+Clouded Sulphurs use their long tongue (proboscis) to drink nectar from a wide variety of flowers.
+They pick up pollen on their bodies and pass it along to the next flower they land on.
+Like other butterflies, they prefer brightly coloured flowers that provide landing platforms where they can rest while feeding.

 **Did you know?** During courtship, the males slap their wings against the female.
 This releases pheromones.
 The female responds by lowering her abdomen, and they mate.

 <!-- generated, do not edit -->